 - Pamela’s GF All Purpose Flour – Another winner!
 NOTE: You need an additional 1/4 cup of milk using this brand.

 - Gluten-Free Bisquick – Check out this Gluten Free Bisquick Biscuit recipe.
 This blend is very rice-heavy, which means baked goods can turn out very gritty.
-Put the biscuit dough in the refrigerator for 20 minutes so that the rice flour can soften.
+To prevent this, chill the dough in the refrigerator for 20 minutes so that the rice flour can soften.

 - I tested this recipe with my DIY Gluten-Free All Purpose Flour Blend.
 These gluten-free biscuits without xanthan gum turned out great.
 This blend was great in this gluten free biscuit recipe without xanthan gum for those who are gum-free.
 You need 1 TBSP of additional milk if you use my flour blend.